-5.6 Use of penalty notices and other attendance legal interventions
+5.6 Use of penalty notices

-Legal interventions may be sought if providing support to improve attendance is not appropriate (eg for an unauthorised holiday in term time), or has not been successful or engaged with.
-In accordance with the Lancashire code of conduct, we may request that the local authority issue penalty notices for unauthorised absences that include:
+In accordance with the Lancashire code of conduct, we may request that the local authority issue penalty notices for unauthorised absence.
+This includes:

 - Leave of absence which is taken without a prior request being made. - Leave taken after a request has been declined. - Days taken in excess of an agreed period of leave, without good reason. - Other unauthorised absence that meets the required threshold, including sessions marked as late after the register has closed (code U).